owise1/ic-js/docs/ic.md

 Also, if it makes you more comfortable, you can just call them "tags".
 We're old.

+## Perspectives

+Perspectives are what tie thots together.
+A perspective says "this thing is like that thing", "that thot is not like this thot", "these thos seem related", or "that is definitely not that".
+A perspective strengthens a connection between two thots or it weakens the connection.

+Let's try an example: "tree".
+When a lumberjack looks at a tree they may see it's genus, it's age, diameter, straightness, hardness, it's proximity to other trees, accessibility.
+When a gardener looks at a tree they may also think of it's genus, but also when it blooms, how big it gets, its habit, whether it's native to the area, whether it produces fruit.
+In some moments their thoughts overlap, in others they diverge.
+As their experience grows their thoughts about trees grow more nuanced and idiosyncratic.
+Were the gardener and the lumberjack to meet we'd likely see some "cross-pollination" of their perspectives.

+ I dont have a single perspective.
+If I am anything it is a collection of ever-shifting perspectives.
+As I encounter new perspectives I can try them on and then take the parts that resonate.
+This is how we treat perspectives in IC.
+They're "cheap": easy to create, incorporate, or discard.
+They are ubiquitous.
+Some perspectives are collections of other perspectives.
+We hold onto and build on the ones that have meaning for us or that are useful for certain purposes.

+ ## IC Specification

+ That's really all there is to it.
+We've got thots and we've got perspectives that connect them together.
+That's really all we need to start building an entirely new way of using the internet.
+If you are the techie sort you can [go here](/docs/ic-export.md) to read about the IC spec.
+Otherwise, continue onward...

 ## Why would anyone use this?

 We can use ICs to create and discover meaning.
 I put down what I think.
 You put down what you think.
 Then we combine them in all the different ways.